fraliphsoft/HOI-det/README.md

 ```
 1. cd ./lib/
 2. pip install -e .
+# then there should be some file like
+#   /lib/pycocotools/_mask.cpython-38-x86_64-linux-gnu.so
+#   /lib/model/_C.cpython-38-x86_64-linux-gnu.so
+#   /lib/model/utils/cython_bbox.cpython-38-x86_64-linux-gnu.so
 ```

 Note that the compilation process of 'master' branch and this 'pytorch1.x' branch is totally different, thus it is not recommended that the two branches share a same local directory path.